malhotra-deepak/interview-preparation/README.md

 # interview-preparation
-This repository is created to develop solutions for interview questions
+This repository is created to develop solutions for interview questions based on Hackerrank and leetcode websites problem bank.